MehulChourasia28/The-Great-Escape-Robotics-Project/README.md

 This repository contains several independent “behavior modules” (Line Following, Wall Following, Lava Pit, Steps) plus a shared kill‐switch/remote‐stop utility.
 Each behavior is implemented in its own pair of `.h` and `.cpp` files.
 You can pick which behavior to run by simply calling its setup/loop functions from `Main.ino`.

-> **Note:** All of these modules assume the same C++/Arduino toolchain.
-If you already have an Arduino (or ESP32, etc.) project, just drop these files into your sketch folder and then create a `Main.ino` that picks which behavior to run.

 ---

 ## Repository Layout